jmurray2011/heka/README.md

 This is my first Go project!
 I'm sure there are 1000 others like it, but this one is mine.

-The intent of this app is to be have simple, cross-platform binary that allows for messaging to a specified Slack channel.
-This can be used manually but the goal is to have something that can alert in automated workflows (like AWS servers booting up or terminating, etc.)
+The intent of this app is to have a simple, cross-platform binary that allows for messaging to a specified Slack channel.
+This can be used manually but the goal is something that can alert in automated workflows (like AWS servers booting up or terminating, etc.)

 <p align="right">(<a href="#top">back to top</a>)</p>